 Beyond the Threshold

-If your claim meets one or more of the thresholds, you will be allowed to proceed with a lawsuit seeking compensation for your damages.
+You can proceed with a lawsuit seeking compensation for your damages once your claim meets one or more of the thresholds.
 Those damages might consist of the following:

 - Past and future medical bills.